bvirk/heatskirt/README.md

 That's the aims - the goals isn't reached yet in this projects.

-## source structure
+## AVR source structure

-The flow happens in class methods from libraries. heatskirt.ino only contains som initialisation and the loop() there, is only reached on failure, being indicated by a quick flashing led and sound.
+The flow happens in class methods from libraries.
+Heatskirt.ino only contains som initialisation and the loop() there, is only reached on failure, being indicated by a quick flashing led and sound.
 Classes is global instantiated where they are defined and made aware of each other by header files inclusion and the extern statement.
 All executing of written source happens in a single thread - besides what exists barebone - millis(), serial methods and tone(...).

 ## c++ redundance